Salt-fingering in seasonally ice-covered lakes: Results

 \subsection{Heat Transport}

-The evolution of the observed depend upon the brine rejection rate.
+The evolution of the observed plumes depend upon the salt-exclusion rate.
 Figure \ref{fig:VelT_Comp} contains contour plots of (a,c,e) the vertical velocity and (b,d,f) the temperature stratification for Cases 0, 4, and 6.
-These cases covered a range of water salinities from 0.0 -- 1.3 g/kg, and highlight the difference between distilled, low-salinity, and medium-salinity environments.
+These cases covered a range of water salinity from 0.0 -- 1.3 g kg$^{-1}$, and highlight the difference between distilled, low-salinity, and medium-salinity environments.
 The horizontal dashed lines in the temperature plots (Figure \ref{fig:VelT_Comp}b,d,f) denote the position of the top and bottom thermistor, with temperature above the top thermistor interpolated with an error-function.
 Before ice formation ($t<0$), the water temperature was well mixed due to surface driven convection.
-After ice formation, the water reverse stratified and continued to cooled over the experiment.
+After ice formation, we observe a reverse temperature stratification that continued to cool during the remainder of the experiment.

-We ran a experiment with distilled water (Case 0, $S_0 \approx 0$ g/kg) to underscore that the observed plumes result from brine rejection.
-As we expect, no plumes were observed in the absence of salt (Figure \ref{fig:VelT_Comp}a).
-In the case of distilled water, the temperature stratification cooled smoothly, enhanced by the side-wall heat losses.
+We ran an experiment with distilled water (Case 0, $S_0 \approx 0$ g kg$^{-1}$) to underscore that the observed plumes result from salt exclusion.
+As expected, no plumes were observed in the absence of salt (Figure \ref{fig:VelT_Comp}a) and the temperature stratification cooled smoothly.

-For low-salinity environments (Case 4, $S_0 = 0.09$ g/kg, as with Figure \ref{fig:snapshots}), salt fingers form but they are sufficiently weak that no identifiable signal was measured in the thermistor chain data (Figure \ref{fig:VelT_Comp}d).
-Brine rejection produced salt fingers in very low salinity environments; salt fingers are not always identifiable in the temperature record.
+For low-salinity environments (Case 4, $S_0 = 0.09$ g kg$^{-1}$, as with Figure \ref{fig:TankDiagram}), salt fingers form (Figure \ref{fig:VelT_Comp}c) but they are sufficiently weak such that the temperature evolution is nearly unchanged (Figure \ref{fig:VelT_Comp}d).
+Salt exclusion produced salt fingers in very low salinity environments; salt fingers are not always identifiable in the temperature record.

-As the salinity increased (Case 6, $S_0 = 1.2$ g/kg), brine rejection resulted in more energetic plumes (Figure \ref{fig:VelT_Comp}e).
+As the salinity increased (Case 6, $S_0 = 1.2$ g kg$^{-1}$), salt exclusion resulted in more energetic plumes (Figure \ref{fig:VelT_Comp}e).
 These more energetic plumes generated convective motions that perturbed the temperature stratification (see Figure \ref{fig:VelT_Comp}f around $t=1$ hr).
 As the initial bulk salinity $S_0$ increased, the speed of the plumes increased and induced larger perturbations to the temperature field.
-The plumes also form earlier (See \ref{app:stability}).
+The plumes also form earlier (See Supplementary Information A).